| | | |

 Tips for Perfect Pici

-• Rest the dough: Don’t skip the resting time—it makes the dough easier to roll and shape.
+• Rest the dough: Don’t skip the resting time, it makes the dough easier to roll, shape and to work with it.

 Storage